How to Write an Effective MBA Resume

 • List of relevant skills and certifications

-An MBA resume should also include a list of accomplishments and experience, but they should highlight your leadership abilities instead of your skills.
+An MBA resume should also include a list of accomplishments and experience, but it should highlight your leadership abilities instead of your skills.
 The admissions committee wants to see that you have leadership potential and the ability to collaborate and impact a group of people.
 Some of the best MBA resume examples have the following information:

 • Business achievements